Leafwing-Studios/fop-rules/docs/intro/collaborative-rulekeeping.md

 If you're unsure of how a rule or interaction should work, the following principles capture the intended spirit of rule adjudication within the system:

 - **Fun and interesting choices come first.** Realism is important only in that it allows for immersion in the world.
-- **Exploits don’t work:** nothing comes for free or creates unlimited power.
+- **Unfair exploits don’t work:** while synergy is intended, nothing comes for free or creates unlimited power.
 - **Specific rules beat general ones.**
 - **Every option presented should be genuinely useful,** at least sometimes.
   _ This also requires that no option be overwhelmingly strong.